ISE-FIZKarlsruhe/iconclass/iconclass_extraction/README.md

    [this tool](https://tecoholic.github.io/ner-annotator/).

 3. Adjust the format of the annotated data to match spacy's requirements.
-For that, execute the [TBD] script.
+For that, execute the `format_annotated_data.py` script.

 4. Create a config file for your training setup as described [here](https://spacy.io/usage/training#config).